scottbw/analytics-udd/udd/student_on_assessment_instance.md

 ### Notes
 ASSESS_ACTUAL_MARK should only be part of a UDD compliant dataset if there is a moderation process and if the result of that process is available in the source data.
-The value represents a percentage; for example, a value of "63.75" means 63.75%, a value of "50" means 50%.

 ## ASSESS_AGREED_MARK
 ### Description
-The mark, expressed as a percentage, recorded after any moderation or confirmation processes, or the only recorded mark if there are no moderation or confirmation processes.
+The mark recorded after any moderation or confirmation processes, or the only recorded mark if there are no moderation or confirmation processes.
+The value is expressed as a percentage; for example, a value of "63.75" means 63.75%, a value of "50" means 50%.

 ### Purpose
 Analytics